RenXiangyuan/Statistical-Learning---Image-Segmentation/Multivariate Bayesian Decision Rule/Readme.md

 ### Classify our cheetah example.
 Assume that the class-conditional densities are multivariate Gaussians of 64 dimensions.
 ---
 #### a)  Compute the histogram estimate of the prior probility.
 Compute the maximum likelihood estimate for the prior probabilities.
-Compare the result with the estimates that you obtained last week.
+Compare the result with the previous BDR one.

 * Using the histogram, I get the times that Cheetah and grass appears are 250 and 1053 respectively.
 Thus:
 ```math